raeganfaith/raeganfaith/README.md

 I'm a 21 years old web artisan from Philippines
 - 💻 I'm currently taking BSIT with a specialization in Mobile Web Application.
 - 🌱 A 3rd year college student at National University.
-- 🥇 A consisten Dean's Lister with an Acaedmic Scholarship.
+- 🥇 A consisten Dean's Lister with an Academic Scholarship.
 - 📫 You may contact me here: 👉mynameisraeganfaith@hmail.com👈

 ---